hvaidsain/Web-development-projects/README.md

 you can.
 Challenge your friends in this game and see who has the better reaction time !!
 Have Fun !!

+# 3 Form Validation

+A mini form validation using jQuery which checks for valid email address, telephone number and password.